-Dr. Robert J. Jones was appointed by the State University of New York (SUNY) Board of Trustees on September 12, 2012 as the 19th president of the University at Albany.
-Previously, Dr. Jones had served as senior vice president for academic administration at the University of Minnesota System since 2004.
-Prior, Dr. Jones spent more than 15 years in key administrative leadership positions at the University of Minnesota-Twin Cities, including vice president and executive vice provost for faculty and academic programs, vice president for campus life and vice provost for faculty and academic personnel, interim vice president for student development and president of the University of Minnesota Outreach, Research and Education (UMore) Park Development, LLC.
+Dr. Robert J. Jones was appointed as the Chancellor of University of Illinois at Urbana-Champaign on July 19, 2016.
+Previously, Dr. Jones had served as the State University of New York (SUNY) Board of Trustees as the 19th president of the University at Albany since 2013.
+Prior, Dr. Jones had served as senior vice president for academic administration at the University of Minnesota System since 2004.
+Dr. Jones spent more than 15 years in key administrative leadership positions at the University of Minnesota-Twin Cities, including vice president and executive vice provost for faculty and academic programs, vice president for campus life and vice provost for faculty and academic personnel, interim vice president for student development and president of the University of Minnesota Outreach, Research and Education (UMore) Park Development, LLC.

 A native of Dawson, Georgia, Dr. Jones has more than three decades of higher education leadership experience as well as academic expertise spanning plant physiology and urban and international development.
 He earned a bachelor’s degree in agronomy from Fort Valley State College, a Master of Science degree in crop physiology from the University of Georgia, and a doctorate in crop physiology from the University of Missouri, Columbia.
 After earning the Ph.D., he joined the University of Minnesota faculty as a professor of agronomy and plant genetics.
 He is an internationally recognized authority on plant physiology and has published numerous scientific papers, manuscripts and abstracts.
 His research focuses on the role of cytokinins in stabilizing grain yields of maize against environmental stresses and global climate change.
 Over his career, he has trained many students who have gone on to leading careers in higher education and the private and not-for-profit sectors.